How it works

 Common questions about the workflow

-What's the difference between the Map, Score, and Reach workflow?
+What's the difference between the Map, Score, and Plan workflow?

 Map.
 Score.
-Reach. is our three-step loop for finding and contacting retrofit owners.
+Plan. is our three-step loop for planning retrofit work.
 Map is the filter step — pick a postcode plus a radius from 1 to 50 miles, narrow by EPC band, fuel type, tenure and recommended measures, then see results on a live UK map.
-Score is the rank step — every property gets a 0–100 retrofit-priority score blending EPC band, heating cost, recommended measures and grant eligibility, so the most urgent landlords sit at the top.
-Reach is the contact step — unlock the registered proprietor at HM Land Registry for £7 per query, or 10 free per month on Pro, then export to CSV and run your own outreach.
-We do not contact the landlord for you.
+Score is the rank step — every property gets a 0–100 retrofit-priority score blending EPC band, heating cost, recommended measures and grant eligibility, so the highest-priority compliance work sits at the top.
+Plan is the schedule step — click into any property for its EPC history and assessor-recommended measures, export your prioritised schedule to CSV, and match it to your job calendar against the MEES 2030 deadline and the ECO4 funding sunset.

-How long does it take to find leads in my postcode?
+How long does it take to find compliance work in my postcode?

 Can I filter by multiple retrofit measures?